Pradip-Kathiriya/Hand-written-Digit-Recognition-using-Convolution-Neural-Network/README.md

 ## Resutls and Analysis:

 1. PCA vs LDA
-  Principal Component Analysis (PCA) works by identifying the directions (components) that maximize the variance in a dataset.
+ - Principal Component Analysis (PCA) works by identifying the directions (components) that maximize the variance in a dataset.
 In other words, it seeks to find the linear combination of features that captures as much variance as possible.
+PCA is supervised dimensionality reduction techniques.
+Unlike PCA, however, LDA is a supervised learning method, which means it takes class labels into account when finding directions of maximum variance.
+This makes LDA particularly well-suited for classification tasks where you want to maximize class separability.
+ - For this classification problem, data compressed with LDA shows better performace than PCA.